Penelope Reed Doob

 BA (Harvard), MA, PhD (Stanford)

-Dr. Reed Doob is a professor of Dance, English and Women’s Studies at York University.
+Dr. Reed Doob is a Professor Emerita of Dance, English and Women’s Studies at York University.
 The recipient of Woodrow Wilson, Kent and Guggenheim Fellowships, her teaching and research have included medieval and Renaissance studies, dance history and criticism, sexual stereotypes in opera, literature and dance, and non-fiction writing.

 She has written three books: Nebuchadnezzar’s Children: Conventions of Madness in Medieval Literature (Yale University Press), The Idea of the Labyrinth from the Classical Period through the Middle Ages (Cornell University Press) and, with C. Morse and M. Woods, The Uses of Manuscripts in Literary Studies (Western Michigan University Press), and co-authored Karen Kain’s autobiography, Movement Never Lies.

 Professor Reed Doob's dance reviews and feature articles appear regularly in publications such as the Globe and Mail, Ottawa Citizen, Dance Magazine, Ballet News, Performing Arts in Canada and Ballet International.
 She developed more than 20 documentaries for the CBC Radio program The Dance, and has written extensive historical program notes for the National Ballet of Canada and the Kirov Ballet’s North American tour.

 Currently she is preparing a book on the nature and nurture of creativity in dance, with a focus on the National Ballet and the National Ballet School of Canada.